Fractional freezing: Freeze distillation

-Freeze distillation is a misnomer, because it is not distillation but rather a process of enriching a solution by partially freezing it and removing frozen material that is poorer in the dissolved material than is the liquid portion left behind.
-Such enrichment parallels enrichment by true distillation, where the evaporated and re-condensed portion is richer than the liquid portion left behind.
+Freeze distillation is actually a condensation, not distillation per se.
+It removes frozen solid, separating a dissolved material from the liquid left behind.
+This is analogous to true distillation, where the evaporated and re-condensed fraction is enriched.

 Ethanol and liquid water are completely miscible, but ethanol is practically insoluble in water ice.
 That means almost pure water ice can be precipitated from a lean ethanol-water mixture by cooling it sufficiently.
 The precipitation of water ice from the mixture enriches ethanol in the remaining liquid phase.
 The two phases can then be separated by filtration or decanting.
 The temperature at which water ice starts to precipitate depends on the ethanol concentration.
 Consequently, at a given temperature and ethanol concentration, the freezing process will reach an equilibrium at a specific ratio of water ice and enriched ethanol solution with a specific ethanol concentration.
 The temperatures and mixing ratios of these phase equilibria can be read from the phase diagram of ethanol and water.
-The maximum enrichment of ethanol in the liquid phase is reached at the eutectic point of ethanol and water, approximately 92.4 weight-% ethanol at -123 °C.
+The maximum enrichment of ethanol in the liquid phase is reached at the eutectic point of ethanol and water, approximately 92.4% ethanol by weight at −123 °C.

 The best-known freeze-distilled beverages are applejack and ice beer.
 Ice wine is the result of a similar process, but in this case, the freezing happens before the fermentation, and thus it is sugar, not alcohol, that gets concentrated.